luojunyuan/ErogeHelper/README.md

  * Help you tap in game without tap it twice.
  * Battery and power consumption monitor.
- * Automatic set game dpi compatible to "Application".
+ * Automatic set game dpi compatible to "Application". (useful in most cases)

 advance: